Mountain Bike Data Logger

 The data logger was designed to fit entirely on my bike and be as non-invasive as possible.
 The system consists of a main enclosure mounted where the water bottle normally goes, user controls placed on the handle bars, and sensors placed at different points on the bike.
 The main enclosure houses an STM32F4, GPS, IMU, SD card, screen, Bluetooth module, and one 12V 1500 mAh battery along with some power distribution and circuit protection.
 The user controls consist of buttons to navigate the system and LEDs for visual feedback.
 Rotary potentiometers are mounted in such as way to determine the front and rear suspension position/travel and a Hall Effect sensor is mounted to the fork to record wheel RPM.
 All sensors are wired back to the main enclosure.

 While riding, the bike moves quickly to accommodate changing terrain.
 This means that to properly capture the bikes movement, data must be collected at a high frequency.
 It must also be captured at known intervals to understand how the data changes in time.
 The system software is designed to collect and record raw sensor data on a predefined schedule.
 Due to the high volume of data and speed at which data is recorded, any interpretation is left for post processing.
-Using this collection method and the setup described above, the system is able to record suspension position, wheel speed, geographical location, bike orientation, acceleration, and points of interest on the trail (input via user controls).
+Using this collection method and the setup described above, the system is able to record suspension position, wheel speed, geographical location, acceleration, and points of interest on the trail (input via user controls).
 For each data logging session, a log file is created on the SD card where all data gets compiled and stored for use later.
-System information such as suspension compression and damping setting are saved internally and get included along with each log file to provide context for a data set.
+System information such as suspension compression and rebound setting are saved internally and get included along with each log file to provide context for a data set.
 Using the onboard Bluetooth module, the system can connect to an external device to update system information and offload data logs.
 The user is able to navigate all these actions using the buttons as input and the screen and LEDs for feedback.